gianluqqa/booker-mini-eccomerce/backend/test/modules/users/manual/unit-tests/register-user-manual.md

 - Status Code: 201 Created
 - User created with unique ID
-- Role assigned as "customer"
+- Role assigned as "customer" (default)
 - Password not included in response

 ### Actual Result